midhunkalarikkal/FullDomain/Notes/js.md

   is shadowed by a `var` in the same or inner scope.
 - This happens because `var` is function-scoped and `let`/`const` are block-scoped, which creates a conflict.
+  - whenever a block scpoed varibale is again declared with function scope
 ```js
 let x = 10;